Field Types and Properties

 The unique properties of the sketch pad are the following:

-• Brush Site (1-20) - Allows the Form Designer to set the brush size that is used to draw on the Sketch Pad area.
+• Brush Site (1-20) - Allows the Form Designer to set the brush size used to draw on the Sketch Pad area.

-• Color (RGB) - The Form Designer can choose the color of the brush that is used when drawing on the Sketch Pad by sliding the amount of Red, Green, or Blue colors.
+• Color (RGB) - The Form Designer can choose the brush color used when drawing on the Sketch Pad by sliding the amount of Red, Green, or Blue colors.
 A preview of the color will be shown in the properties panel.
 By default, the color is set to black.

 Activity Ring - iOS Only